 As of December 31, 2018, the Company had federal net operating loss carryforwards of \$108.8 million and various state net operating loss carryforwards of \$35.6 million.
-If not utilized, the federal net operating losses produced on or before December 31, 2018 will expire at various dates between 2025 and 2038.
+If not utilized, the federal net operating losses produced on or before December 31, 2018 will expire at various dates between 2025 and 2037.
 Federal net operating losses produced on or after December 31, 2018, will be carried forward indefinitely.
 At December 31, 2018, the Company had \$5.8 million and \$0.2 million of federal and state income tax credits, respectively, to reduce future tax liabilities.
 If not utilized, these carryforwards will expire at various dates between 2025 and 2038.
 These net operating loss and tax credit carryforwards could expire unused and be unavailable to offset future income tax liabilities.
 Under the newly enacted federal income tax law, federal net operating losses incurred in 2018 and in future years may be carried forward indefinitely, but the deductibility of such federal net operating losses is limited.
 In addition, under Section 382 of the Internal Revenue Code of 1986, as amended, and corresponding provisions of state law, if a corporation undergoes an "ownership change," which is generally defined as a greater than 50% change, by value, in its equity ownership over a three-year period, the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change income may be limited.
-Our existing net operating losses or credits may be subject to limitations arising from previous ownership changes, and if we undergo future ownership changes, many of which may be outside of our control, our ability to utilize our net operating losses or credits could be further limited by Sections 382 and 383 of the Code.
-Accordingly, we may not be able to utilize a material portion of our net operating losses or credits.
+Our existing net operating losses or credits may be subject to limitations arising from previous ownership changes, and if we undergo future ownership changes, many of which may be outside of our control, our ability to utilize our net operating losses or credits.